Harvey Weinstein Cleared of UK Indecent Assault Charges

-The U.K.’s Crown Prosecution Service (CPS) has announced that it will no longer pursue criminal charges of indecent assault against disgraced film producer Harvey Weinstein.
-The decision was made after determining that there is “no longer a realistic prospect of conviction.”
+The Crown Prosecution Service (CPS) has dropped all criminal charges of indecent assault against disgraced film mogul Harvey Weinstein.
+The CPS said there is now “no longer a realistic prospect of conviction.”

-Ferguson added: “We have explained our decision to all parties.
-We would always encourage any potential victims of sexual assault to come forward and report to police, and we will prosecute wherever our legal test is met.
+He added: “We have explained our decision to all parties.
+We encourage any victims of sexual assault to come forward and report to police.
+We will prosecute whenever our legal test is met.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.